Rule 5160-26-08.3 | Managed care: member rights.

-(A) A managed care plan (MCP) must develop and implement written policies in accordance with 42 C.F.R.
-438.100 (October 1, 2017) to ensure each member has and is informed of his or her right to:
+(A) A managed care entity (MCE) must develop and implement written policies in accordance with 42 C.F.R.
+438.100 (October 1, 2021), as applicable, to ensure each member has and is informed of his or her right to:

-(1) Receive all services the MCP is required to provide pursuant to the terms of their provider agreement with the Ohio department of medicaid (ODM).
+(1) Receive all services the MCE is required to provide pursuant to the terms of the MCE provider agreement or contract, as applicable, with the Ohio department of medicaid (ODM).

 (2) Be treated with respect and with due consideration for their dignity and privacy.